notoriousb1t/polymorph/docs-source/index.md

 actionLink: /about.md
 features:
 - title: Simple to Morph
-  details: Call a single function and plug that your animation library of choice.
+  details: Call a single function and plug that into your animation library of choice.
 It isn't more complicated than that.
 - title: Backward Compatible
   details: Use it on your least favorite platforms and see great results!
 It works great on modern browsers, too.
 - title: Super Lightweight